 Words By Caroline Maguire, Author of Why Will No One Play with Me? and guest speaker at Academy at the Lakes on Wednesday, September 18.
 Learn more about the event here.
-Caroline Maguire is passionate personal coach, author, teacher, and speaker whose work has inspired important conversations about social skills at elementary and middle schools and in homes all across the country, Caroline Maguire believes all children can shine.
+Caroline Maguire is a passionate personal coach, author, teacher, and speaker whose work has inspired important conversations about social skills at elementary and middle schools and in homes all across the country, Caroline Maguire believes all children can shine.
 Her work is critical to parents everywhere who support children with executive function challenges struggling to show their best selves.

 You watch your child as other kids seem to ignore him as if he is invisible.
 They don’t ever throw him the ball.
 He wants friends, but when they come over, he does things to alienate himself like bossing them around.
 You begin to wonder whether your child “won’t” play with them, or can’t?”
 As a parent, you wonder if your child is just willful, stubborn, defiant, or maybe even lazy.
 You’ve had endless conversations with him about turning in homework, or working better with his teachers because he’s not doing well at school.
 He’s been struggling with friends as well, and you’re not sure why.
 You know something is going on, but just can’t decide whether it’s enough yet to take action.